Family Law

 Cryptocurrency in property settlements

-Each party’s obligation to fully and frankly disclose their financial circumstances to the other is not always observed.
 If one party holds but does not disclose significant assets in cryptocurrencies, it is difficult to prove its existence.

-The preferred method for hiding assets is shifting from off-shore accounts to cryptocurrency.
-There is currently no efficient way to establish the existence of a cryptocurrency asset if the owner has taken even rudimentary measures to cover their tracks.
+There is currently no efficient way to establish the existence of a cryptocurrency asset if the owner has taken measures to cover their tracks.
+The funds used to purchase cryptocurrency must be forensically traced, with high accounting and legal costs.

-Valuing cryptocurrency for a family law property settlement
+Valuing cryptocurrency for a property settlement

 broken family 01